cmbarton/land-use_in_eastern_iberia/README.md

 | dent.sickle	| denticulated sickle blades	| denticulated sickle blades (usually with silica sheen) |

 ## GIS Files of Survey, Sampling Protocol, and Interpolation for Occupational Ubiquity and Land Use Intensity
 In ESRI shapefile format.
-Polygons of all surveyed patches in 3 valleys in eastern Spain.
+Polygons of survey patches ("subsectors") and sampling strata ("zones") for each of the 3 study areas (Canal de Navarrés, Hoya de Buñol, & Cocina-Catadau) in eastern Spain.
+Also polygons of survey blocks ("sectors") for Navarrés and Buñol study areas.
 See paper for more information.

-For each of the 3 study areas (Canal de Navarrés, Hoya de Buñol, & Cocina-Catadau), there are shapefiles for each study area, zones (sampling strata), and subsectors (survey patches).
-For Navarrés and Buñol there are also files for sectors (survey blocks).

 ### Metadata for GIS Files
 __study.area:__ valley surveyed